-Child custody mediation is also typically more cost effective than going to court, because you're paying a mediator to help you come to an agreement, rather than asking your attorneys to battle it out in court with both charging you an hourly fee to do so.
+Child custody mediation is also typically more cost effective than going to court, because you're paying one mediator to help you come to an agreement, rather than both of you paying hourly fees to separate attorneys.
 Also, you have a say in when the sessions will take place.
 That's a luxury that is practically nonexistent in the court system.

-Divorce laws in most (if not all) states mandate custody mediation once the divorce process has begun if the parents can't come up with a parenting plan on their own.
-So even when couples who can't agree haven't opted to pursue mediation before filing for divorce, it's virtually certain they'll be ordered to participate at some point.
+Most states (and many counties) require courts to order parents to participate in mediation in any case that involves a custody dispute.
+So even when couples who can't agree haven't opted to pursue mediation before filing for divorce, they'll usually have to attend mediation at some point.
 In light of this, it's important to learn how to approach mediation.

 First and foremost, remember that custody in general, and mediation in particular, isn't primarily about the parents.
 It's about the children.
 You have to make a commitment to do whatever is best for them, and that starts with being prepared.